ElementsProject/lightning/doc/MAKING-RELEASES.md

 1. Edit the GitHub draft and include the `SHA256SUMS.asc` file.
 2. Publish the release as not a draft.
-3. Update the /topic on #c-lightning on Libera.
+3. Announce the final release on core-lightning's release-chat channel on Discord.
 4. Send a mail to c-lightning and lightning-dev mailing lists, using the same wording as the Release Notes in github.
+5. Write release blog post and announce the release on Twitter.

 ### Post-release